 Here we’ve collected the best example of how different brands do it in newsletters.

 There is an excellent example from the Lush brand of handmade cosmetics.
-Behind-the-scenes content is the core of their marketing strategy.
+Behind-the-scenes content is the core of their digital marketing strategy.
 To get the audience’s trust and loyalty, they let subscribers see the manufacturing of Lush body washes, soaps, and bath bombs.

 We like their idea of a video tour.
 You can quickly adapt this idea to your brand specific.
 For example, make a video or a photo tour of your office or one of your company events, like an office party.